Searchlight, Nevada: In popular culture

 In 1907, the "Searchlight Rag" by Scott Joplin was published.
 In the early 1890s, Joplin's friends, the brothers Tom and Charles Turpin, had been prospecting in the Searchlight area.
 Their frequent stories of this experience, recounted to the patrons of their bar, inspired the title of the rag.

-Searchlight appears as a location in Fallout New Vegas, appearing as an outpost that becomes irradiated following a nuclear war.
+Searchlight appears as a location in Fallout New Vegas, appearing as an outpost that becomes irradiated following a radiological attack.